devyansh22156/Mental-Health-Utterance-Prediction/README.md

 *Currently, no external data is included.*

-- **Utterance Corpus**: a collection of supportive mental health responses used as the knowledge base.
-(To be added as `data/utterances.csv`)
+- **Utterance Corpus**: a collection of supportive mental health responses used as the knowledge base https://drive.google.com/drive/folders/1xExIqux-LgHcK5MLU1A7SUO0We-zVQWW?usp=drive_link.

 ---